TREATSURE

 Sketching and storyboarding, I iterated stacks of ideas including the arrangement of UI, data elements, and interactive behaviours.
 Our vision began evolving into something tangible.
 A high‐level design experience and the app's anatomy came to live.

-Based on the user flow above, I started to wireframe different options for the home screen and worked on the checkout flow.
+Based on the user flow above, I started to create the blockframes for the home screen and worked on the checkout flow.

 Wireframes